newhuo-tech/newhuo_Python/README.md

 This SDK provides examples that under **/example** folder, if you want to run the examples to access private data, you need below additional steps:

-1. Create an **API Key** first from Huobi official website
+1. Create an **API Key** first from New Huo official website
 2. Create **privateconfig.py** into your **huobi** folder.
 The purpose of this file is to prevent submitting SecretKey into repository by accident, so this file is already added in the *.gitignore* file.
 3. Assign your API access key and secret key to as below:
 ```python
 p_api_key = "hrf5gdfghe-e74bebd8-2f4a33bc-e7963"